-LASIK (Laser-Assisted in Situ Keratomileusis) is a surgical procedure that uses a laser beam to reshape the cornea.
-Patients who are nearsighted, farsighted or astigmatic may benefit from this type of procedure.
+LASIK (Laser-Assisted in Situ Keratomileusis) is a surgical procedure that uses a beam of light to reshape the cornea.
+Patients who are nearsighted or have astigmatism may benefit from this type of procedure.

 We work with the top surgeons around the state to make sure our patients have access to the latest technology and the procedure that is right for them.
 Our patients get the benefit of access to the best surgeons and technology available with the convenience of after-care close to home in our office.